Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Introduction

-A novel aspect of our algorithms is that they use the structural properties of the HI learning problem at hand to find a set non-uniform intervals obtained by doing dynamic and non-uniform discretizations, and use these intervals as experts, there by transforming the problem from a continuous to a discrete domain without introducing any error due to this discretization.
+A novel aspect of our algorithms is that they use the structural properties of the HI learning problem at hand to find a set of non-uniform intervals obtained by doing dynamic and non-uniform discretisations and use these intervals as experts, thereby transforming the problem from a continuous to a discrete domain without introducing any error due to this discretisation.
 To the best of our knowledge, our work is the first attempt to extend the concept of continuous experts to the no-local feedback scenario and find regret bounds for the same.
-We summarize our main contributions below. \begin{itemize} \item We propose a novel meta-learning framework for HI that decides whether a data sample that arrived should be offloaded or not based on S-ML output.
-For the full feedback scenario, we prove that $O\left(\sqrt{n \log n}\right)$ is the lower bound for the regret that can be achieved by any randomized algorithm for a general loss function, where $n$ is the number of data samples. \item We propose the HI Learning with Full feedback (HIL-F) algorithm that uses exponential weighting and dynamic non-uniform discretization.
-We prove that HIL-F has $\sqrt{n \ln (1/\lambda_\text{min})/2}$ regret bound, where $\lambda_\text{min}$ is the minimum difference between any two \textbf{distinct} $p$ values among the $n$ samples. \item We propose HI Learning with the no-local feedback (HIL-N) algorithm, which on top of HIL-F, uses an unbiased estimate of the loss function.
+We summarise our main contributions below. \begin{itemize} \item We propose a novel meta-learning framework for HI that decides whether a data sample that arrived should be offloaded or not based on S-ML output.
+For the full feedback scenario, we prove $\Omega\left(\sqrt{n \log n}\right)$ lower bound for the regret bound that can be achieved by any randomised algorithm for a general loss function, where $n$ is the number of data samples. \item We propose the HIL-F (HI Learning with Full Feedback) algorithm that uses exponential weighting and dynamic non-uniform discretisation.
+We prove that HIL-F has $\sqrt{n \ln (1/\lambda_\text{min})/2}$ regret bound, where $\lambda_\text{min}$ is the minimum difference between any two \textbf{distinct} $p$ values among the $n$ samples. \item We propose HIL-N (HI Learning with no-local feedback) algorithm, which on top of HIL-F, uses an unbiased estimate of the loss function.
 We prove a regret bound $O\left(n^{{2}/{3}}\ln^{{1}/{3}}(1/\lambda_\text{min})\right)$.
-We discuss the ways to approximate $\lambda_\text{min}$ and find the optimal values of the parameters used. \item We show that the computational complexity of our algorithms in round $t$ is $O\left(\min(t,\frac{1}{\lambda_{\mathrm{min}}})\right)$. \item Finally, we evaluate the performance of the proposed algorithms for image classification application using four datasets, namely, Imagenette and Imagewoof~\cite{Howard2020}, MNIST~\cite{LeCun2010}, and CIFAR-10~\cite{cifar10,CifarDS}.
-For Imagenette and Imagewoof we use MobileNet, for MNIST we implement a linear classifier for S-ML, and for CIFAR-10, we use a readily available CNN.
-We compare with four baseline algorithms -- the optimal fixed-$\theta$ policy, one that offloads all samples, one that does not offload any, and a hypothetical genie algorithm that knows the ground truth. \end{itemize}
+We discuss the ways to approximate $\lambda_\text{min}$ and find the optimal values of the parameters used. \item We show that the computational complexity of our algorithms in round $t$ is $O\left(\min(t,\frac{1}{\lambda_{\mathrm{min}}})\right)$. \item Finally, we evaluate the performance of the proposed algorithms for an image classification application using four datasets, namely, Imagenette and Imagewoof~\cite{Howard2020}, MNIST~\cite{LeCun2010}, and CIFAR-10~\cite{cifar10,CifarDS}.
+For the first two, we use MobileNet, for MNIST, we implement a linear classifier, and for CIFAR-10, we use a readily available CNN.
+We compare with four baselines -- the optimal fixed-$\theta$ policy, one that offloads all samples, one that offloads none, and a hypothetical genie algorithm that knows the ground truth. \end{itemize}